andrew128/andrew128.github.io/_posts/2021-6-8-Compilers.md

 A compiler-produced program is typically much faster than an interpreter because the machine code from the compiler program is optimized for the specific architecture.
 On the other hand, an interpreter can be much better at providing error messages that are language specific to the source code because there isn't the source/target language abstraction layer that the compiler has.

-### What about languages that are both compiled and interpreted?
+### What about languages that are both compiled and interpreted

 There are many popular languages like Java and Python that are both compiled and interpreted.